v5 (latest)

 Customize error masking

-For advanced use-cases e.g. when using GraphQL Yoga as a Gateway, you might to automatically expose errors that are resolved from the subgraphs as you asume these already take care of hiding sensitive information.
+For advanced use-cases e.g. when using GraphQL Yoga as a Gateway, you might want to automatically expose errors that are resolved from the subgraphs as you asume these already take care of hiding sensitive information.
 In this case, you can customize the error masking behavior by providing a custom maskError function.

 Use the default maskError function as a fallback for all other errors.